ie3-institute/simona/docs/readthedocs/config.md

 ## Logging level configuration

-To specify which log statements should be logged in the `simona.log` file and which log statements should be printed to the console, SIMONA offers the user two following configuration:
+To specify which log statements should be logged in the `simona.log` file and which log statements should be printed to the console, SIMONA offers the user two configuration options.

+The first options sets the default log level for the log file as well as the console.

 ```
 simona.output.log.level = "INFO"
 ```

-This configuration sets the default log level for the log file as well as the console.
 If the console should use a different log level, this level must be selected in the following example.

 ```